 A dict is a collection mapping type that is iterable and supports the membership operator in and the size function len().
+Mappings are collections of key-value items, providing methods for accessing items and their keys and values.
 When iterated, unordered mapping types provide their items in an arbitrary order.

-Accessing dictionaries has runtime $\mathcal{O}(1)$ so they are used to keep counts of unique items (for example, counting the number of each unique word in a file) and for fast membership test:
+Accessing dictionaries has runtime $\mathcal{O}(1)$ so they are used to keep counts of unique items (for example, counting the number of each unique word in a file) and for fast membership test.
+Dictionaries are mutable, so we can easily add or remove items, but since they are unordered, they have no notion of index position (so that they cannot be sliced or striped):